TseDaaiwai/samxiedw.github.com/index.md

 - **Photoelectronic detector (09/2018 - 07/2021)**<br>
 　I joined Professor Mai Wenjie’s research group in the Department of Physics of Jinan University in the second year of my undergraduate.
-I participated in the research of photoelectronic detectors, mainly involved in device preparation and characterization, and published two papers in ACSAMI and Journal of Physics D: Applied Physics as the third and the fifth author respectively.
+I participated in the research of photoelectronic detectors, mainly involved in device preparation and characterization, and published two papers in ACSAMI and Journal of Physics D: Applied Physics.
 The research direction of my graduation thesis is related to lead-free perovskite photodetectors.

 - **Wireless communication system (07/2020 - 08/2020)**<br>
 　Summer school project, took the course "Wireless Communication System Design" with Professor Danijela Cabric from the